 Electronic pan-tilt-zoom cameras.
-Such a system, described in Section 2, acquires a wide overall field of view, its region of awareness being maintained as a two-dimensional mosaic [8, 9].
+Such a system, described in Section 2, acquires a wide overall field of view, its region of awareness being maintained as a two-dimensional mosaic [12, 13].
 The system is functionally equivalent to a mobile camera platform, but it performs its pan-tilt-zoom operations electronically rather than mechanically, so it can be considered a digital solution.
 The region of interest has good quality, its resolution being similar to the resolution of any one camera in the array.
 Because the region of interest is digitally extracted, it can be redirected rapidly and precisely.

-We showed that the background model could be successfully maintained over the whole region of awareness.
+We showed that the background model can be successfully maintained over the whole region of awareness.
 Once the cameras have been calibrated, the position of each frame inside the mosaic never changes and is known precisely, so there are no false foreground positives due to misalignments.
+There is also enough resolution for maintaining a good background model.

 In terms of depth range, the electronic pan-tilt-zoom system is slightly inferior to the other two approaches.
 The cameras can never be arranged so that their optical axes converge, so 3D effects are bound to occur.
 Typically, there is a minimum working distance of about one or two meters.
 Outside this range, images appear seamlessly aligned, while objects closer than the working distance appear blurred.
-However, when used for an Intelligent Room system, the camera system is usually placed farther that this, so this problem is less important.
+However, when used for an Intelligent Room system, the camera system is usually placed farther that this (for example, in a room corner), so this problem is less important.